Home

 Funding

 This fetal surgery research project has been supported by a research grant from the Indian Council of Medical Research at the Postgraduate Institute of Medical Education and Research, Chandigarh.
-The review was supported by the Postgraduate Institute of Child Health and Research and associated university teaching hospitals in Rajkot by Dhaval Govani Educational and Research Foundation Trust, Rajkot, Gujarat, India.
+The review was supported by the Postgraduate Institute of Child Health and Research and associated university teaching hospitals in Rajkot by the Dhaval Govani Educational and Research Foundation Trust, Rajkot, Gujarat, India.

 Conflict of interest

-The authors declare that they have no conflict of interests.
+The authors declare that they have no conflicts of interest.

 Authors’ contributions